-Interregional cooperation can contribute to a smarter Europe by enabling European regions to improve their regional policies and programmes for innovation and R&D support, particularly within their Smart specialisation strategy.
-Experience exchange and policy learning in key areas like, for instance, skills development for smart specialisation and entrepreneurship, digitalisation of the economy and the society, digital connectivity, uptakes of advanced technologies, innovation in SMEs, non-technological innovations (organisational, social, etc.) will enable regions to accelerate and improve the implementation of their regional development policies.
+Interregional cooperation can contribute to a smarter Europe by enabling European regions to improve their innovation and R&D policies and programmes, particularly their Smart specialisation strategies.
+The exchange of experience and policy learning will enable regions to accelerate and improve the implementation of their regional development policies in key areas such as skills development for smart specialisation and entrepreneurship, digitalisation of the economy and the society, digital connectivity, uptakes of advanced technologies, innovation in SMEs, non-technological innovations (organisational, social, etc.).

 A greener, climate-neutral and resilient Europe

-Climate change has different impacts on each biogeographical areas in Europe.
-Observed impacts include environmental changes, a variety of ecosystem changes, changes in the food, water and energy systems.
+Climate change has different impacts on each of Europe’s biogeographical regions.
+Observed impacts include environmental changes, a variety of ecosystem changes, as well as changes in the food, water and energy systems.
 Vulnerability to climate change varies considerably from region to region.
-Threats are increasing causing environmental damage, adverse impact on well-being and health as well as economic losses.
+Climate change increasingly causes environmental damage, adverse impact on well-being and health as well as economic losses.

-As regards energy, increased efforts will be necessary to achieve the European Green Deal, the European Climate Pact and the upcoming ‘Fit for 55’ package and its target to reduce emissions by at least 55% in 2030.
+In regard to energy, increased efforts will be necessary to achieve the European Green Deal, the European Climate Pact and the upcoming ‘Fit for 55’ package and its target to reduce emissions by at least 55% in 2030.
 With a view to showing global leadership on renewables, the EU has set an ambitious, binding target of 32% for renewable energy sources in the EU’s energy mix by 2030.

-Reaching the EU’s climate-neutral objectives require infrastructure investments targeting geographically specific renewable energy potentials, increased energy efficiency in regions where resources are scarce, regional cooperation and an increased focus on bottom-up governance.
+Reaching the EU’s climate-neutral objectives require infrastructure investments targeting geographically specific renewable energy potentials, increased energy efficiency in regions where resources are scarce, regional cooperation, and an increased focus on bottom-up governance.
 Rural regions in Southern and Eastern Europe, most of Eastern Europe and outermost regions are the most vulnerable to energy poverty.
 Many of these regions have the potential to develop renewable energy, but lack the administrative capacity, the vision or the financial resources.
 Regional and interregional cooperation can support the development of stakeholder networks, the transfer of knowledge and practices of sustainable energy supply and consumption across regions, alignment of actions related to energy transition across the different governance levels.

 The circular economy is making an increasing contribution to meeting the EU’s environmental and climate objectives.
 It is also a stimulus to local and regional development.
 The region is a relevant level to organise sustainable economic ecosystems, but the regulatory frameworks at regional and local levels should be adapted to the principles of a circular economy.
 Implementation and diffusion of circular business models (CBMs) is favoured by agglomerations (both economic and urban) in proximity to knowledge hubs.
 Circular economy material providers play a particularly predominant role in rural regions.

-Considering that the transport sector remains one of the main contributors to greenhouse gas emissions and air pollution, public actions supporting the decarbonisation of transport is more important than ever.
+Considering that the transport sector remains one of the main contributors to greenhouse gas emissions and air pollution, public actions supporting the decarbonisation of transport are more important than ever.
 The supported actions should be inspired by the European strategy for low-emission mobility which aims at ensuring a regulatory and business environment that is conducive to meeting the competitiveness challenges that the transition to low-emission mobility implies.